microsoft/commercial-marketplace-offer-solution/README.md

 ```
 Refer to the GitHub documentation for more information on using [starter workflows](https://docs.github.com/en/actions/using-workflows/using-starter-workflows).

-## Future Work and Updates
-This repository is still under development.
-We are working to add more offer templates and scripts for testing and automation.

-We have included an example [template sync workflow](workflow-templates/template-sync.trigger.yml).
-Create a new GitHub action by copying this file to `.github/workflows/`.
-When triggered, this action will create a new Pull Request with the latest changes from the template repository.
-If the action initially fails, manual merging may be required for the first time.
-When using the repository, we recommend that the original files included remain unchanged, and that new files are created or copied.
-This will help reduce the likelihood of future merge issues.

 ## Contribute
 Contributions to this repository are welcome.
 Here's how you can contribute: